let-def/cuite/doc/CAMLregion.md

 ## The memory management macros.

-A few C macros are provided by the OCaml runtime to implement foreign functionalities.
+A few C macros are provided by the OCaml runtime to implement foreign features.
 We will use a simple function that takes two values and makes a pair out of them as a guiding example:

 ```ocaml
 (* The OCaml version *)